TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

      adb devices
      adb reboot fastboot

+We're in fastbootd mode.
 Open terminal where you have system.img, vbmeta file, and use these commands:

      fastboot devices
      fastboot --disable-verification --disable-verity flash vbmeta vbmeta.img

-We're in fastbootd mode
-Continue with these commands:

     fastboot getvar is-userspace
 ( it should reply with "is-userspace: yes" , this is good, it means we're good to go)